saylordotorg/course_bio403/Unit01.md

----
-layout: default
-title: "BIO403: Biotechnology"
-course_description: "A detailed introduction to the use of numerous methods and biological techniques such as FISH, RNAi, PCR, Western blotting, microarrays, and others to enhance scientific research, medicine, and engineering.
-Particular emphasis on how biotechnology and its techniques can be used in plant and animal engineering, gene therapy, forensic science, environmental studies, and renewable energy."
-next: ../Unit02
-previous: ../Intro
----
 **Unit 1: Introduction to Biotechnology** <span id="1"></span> *In this unit, you will analyze DNA structure, practice Mendelian genetics problems, and familiarize yourself with gene expression studies